Tampere-University-Urban-Physics/fundamentals-of-gis/Content/3_Exercise.md

 8. **Our newly created proportion fields are tempting, but let’s take it to the next level with quantiles**
-	- In the Symbology-tab and under the *Graduated* symbols you can find different classification methods.
+	- In the Layer Properties Symbology-tab and under the *Graduated* symbols you can find different classification modes.
 	- When classifying data with *Equal Count* as the classification method and setting the number of classes to four, each class is called a quartile.
 		- Thus, each class has the same number of entries (hence equal count)